 Setting up ads on Ecosia is fairly straightforward.
 If you’ve set up before Google Ads before, then you’ll have your Ecosia Ads set up in no time.
+This post outlines four simple steps to get your ads up and running on Ecosia.

 Step 1) Sign Up For Microsoft Advertising